furulipa1/Hobby--Explorer/README.md

-**Hobby Explorer – QA Portfolio Project**
+Hobby Explorer – QA Portfolio Project

 A full end-to-end QA project showcasing manual testing, UI automation (Java + Selenium + TestNG), and product documentation for a real hobby discovery web application.

-**📌 Project Overview**
+📌 Project Overview

 Hobby Explorer is a web application that helps users discover new hobbies based on their interests, goals, and preferences.
 This project was created as part of my QA portfolio to demonstrate real-world testing skills, including manual testing, UI automation, defect reporting, and Agile documentation.

-The project includes:
+This project includes:

 Fully written test cases and acceptance criteria